soasme/PeppaPEG/docs/flags.rst

     P4_SetGrammarRuleFlag(grammar, Entry, P4_FLAG_TIGHT);

 Peppa PEG applies SPACED expressions on every Sequence and Repeat unless a `P4_FLAG_TIGHT` is explicitly specified on a Sequence or Repeat.

+Flag `P4_FLAG_TIGHT` takes effects not only on the expression but its all descendant expressions.

 `P4_FLAG_SCOPED`
 ----------------